Privacy Policy — Grok Automate

 You can clear all of it at any time from chrome://extensions/ → Grok Automate → Site settingsClear data, or by uninstalling the extension.

-3. Network traffic the extension causes (Free AND Pro)
+3. Network traffic the extension causes

-The two grok.com / xAI requests are:
+The two grok.com / xAI interactions are:

 1. Requests Grok.com makes itself.
 The extension does not initiate these.
 It only watches outgoing /rest/app-chat/conversations/new requests and, when Grok's own UI loses the prompt you typed, rewrites the in-flight request body to re-insert that prompt.
 The destination, headers, cookies, and authentication of the request are entirely controlled by Grok.com — we never add, remove, or forward anything to a third party.